LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 This functionality is presented in the following four methods.

-.. class:: xml_DOMImplementation
+.. type:: xml_DOMImplementation

-.. method:: xml_DOMImplementation->createDocument(namespaceUri::string, rootNodeName::string)
+.. member:: xml_DOMImplementation->createDocument(namespaceUri::string, rootNodeName::string)
-.. method:: xml_DOMImplementation->createDocument(namespaceUri::string, rootNodeName::string, dtd::xml_documentType)
+.. member:: xml_DOMImplementation->createDocument(namespaceUri::string, rootNodeName::string, dtd::xml_documentType)
-.. method:: xml_DOMImplementation->parseDocument(text::bytes)
+.. member:: xml_DOMImplementation->parseDocument(text::bytes)
-.. method:: xml_DOMImplementation->createDocumentType(qname::string, publicId::string, systemId::string)
+.. member:: xml_DOMImplementation->createDocumentType(qname::string, publicId::string, systemId::string)

 In contrast to the xml(…) method, when creating or parsing an XML document the xml_DOMImplementation returns the document node.
 This will be an object of type